circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

 ## Overview

-YAML is a [human-friendly data serialization standard](http://yaml.org/) for all programming languages.
+[YAML](http://yaml.org) is a human-friendly data serialization standard for all programming languages.
-It is a strict superset of [JSON](https://www.json.org/), another data serialization language, which means it has all of the features of JSON.
+It is a strict superset of [JSON](https://www.json.org/), another data serialization language.
+This means it can do everything JSON can... and more.

-CircleCI configuration is stored in a single YAML file, located at `~/.circleci/config.yml`, where `~` is the root of your project's directory.
+CircleCI configuration is stored in a single YAML file located at `~/.circleci/config.yml`, where `~` is the root of your project's directory.
 Since most of your work with CircleCI occurs in this file, it is important to understand the basics of YAML formatting.